milwad-dev/laravel-validate/README.md

 # Laravel validate
 ***
-Laravel crod is a package for validate faster & easier.
+Laravel validate is a package for validate faster & easier.
 You can validate data easier.

 # Requirements